ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 CC=clang make geth
 ```

-To start the node, the followijng command can be run:
+To start the node, the following command can be run:

 ```shell
 build/bin/geth